 Following up on that, to what extent did the space you found in Chinatown and its history help guide you toward the final, fully realized space?

 Your designs and the way they are laid out in the showroom seamless mix the modern (almost futuristic) with classic shaker-inflected designs.
-Do you have philosophy regarding the mixing of the modern with the historical?
+Do you have a philosophy regarding the mixing of the modern with the historical?

 We as humans have a fundamental need for familiarity or to be surrounded by natural forms.
 I envisioned my last collection as an exploration of the relationship between natural forms and the precision of the man-made.
 In each of my pieces, I have at first glance fulfilled that need thereby putting viewers at their ease.
-When one or both of these elements – that is familiarity and natural forms – are present in a work, a mental receptiveness is established which enables me push the viewer further beyond the surface aesthetic.
-In this way furniture becomes sculpture and the existing boundaries between the two fade.
+When one or both of these elements – that is familiarity and natural forms – are present in a work, a mental receptiveness is established which enables me to push the viewer further beyond the surface aesthetic.
+In this way, furniture becomes sculpture and the existing boundaries between the two fade.

 We as humans have a fundamental need for familiarity or to be surrounded by natural forms.
 I envisioned my last collection as an exploration of the relationship between natural forms and the precision of the man-made.

 Similarly, your lighting design spans gracefully from traditional lighting to much more sculptural light fixtures.
 What do you look for in a light fixture, and what are your goals when you set out to create one?

 Lighting is such a beautiful exercise in sculpture.
 You have every medium at your disposal.
 Working with light is very emotional medium so that’s what I look for, something that really is a piece of sculpture.

 I was hoping that we could include a mini case study of a particular piece; I love the chaise you’ve included in the showroom.
 Can you tell us a little bit about it and how you conceived of it?